Welcome to the Social Skills Ideas Bank!

 GROWTH MINDSET OUTSIDE THE CLASSROOM

-We’ve also explored Growth Mindset outside of the classroom!
+You can explore Growth Mindset outside of the classroom!
 We are lucky to have a forest on our school grounds; this is where creativity flourishes and students feel the freedom to let their natural curiosity lead them.
+We gave ourselves a task that would encourage problem solving and perseverance, as well as imagination.

 How can we add growth mindset concepts to different subjects?
 One of the easiest ways we’ve found is through fairy tales.
 We discuss each character and decide if he or she had a growth mindset or not.
 We also make up our own versions and funny stories relating to their choices.